jxjshaw/jxjshaw.github.io/_posts/2002-01-01-Music-Videos.md

               <h1 class="title-main-about"> SOS </h1>
-              <p class="lead"> This one is your day in the life sort of editing structure.
+              <p class="lead"> This one of those day in the life college music videos.
 Most rap videos in recent years are shot on cropped sensors with tight lenses, resulting in a lot of camera shake remedied by fast cuts - it's a nice raw style.
 But this video looks different because many shots are of a much wider angle.
 The intro is way too long, and for the 10k views we got, half of them probably stopped watching it before the video even started. </p>